-RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2 Prerequisite: Admission to the ADN Program.
-Corequisite: All concurrent RNSG and support courses within the designated semester required.
+RNSG 1260 CLINICAL I - REGISTERED NURSING/REGISTERED NURSE (0-0-10) CREDIT 2

 A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Content from RNSG 1523 is applied to patients throughout the lifespan in a variety of health care settings in this course.
+Content from RNSG 1423 is applied to patients throughout the lifespan in a variety of health care settings in this course.
 Basic critical thinking skills are utilized to implement the nursing process for patients receiving direct nursing care.